simeononsecurity/simeononsecurity.ch/content/articles/ten-essential-email-security-tips-to-keep-your-data-safe/index.en.md

 **Automatic image loading** can be used to track your activity and vulnerabilities in your email software.
 Consider disabling automatic image loading to improve your email security.
 This will prevent images from loading automatically when you open an email, and you will have the option to load them manually if necessary.

-It’s also important to be cautious when opening attachments or clicking on links in emails, especially if they are from unknown senders.
+It’s also important to be cautious when opening attachments or clicking on links in emails, especially if they're from unknown senders.
 These can contain malware or phishing scams that can compromise your email security.

 By following these tips, you can improve the security of your email account and protect your sensitive information from cyber threats.